Midwestern University Glendale's Nurse Anesthetist Program

 CRNA Salaries

-An average nurse anesthetist salary in Arizona
+An average nurse anesthetist salary in Midwestern University Glendale Nurse Anesthetist Program, Arizona

-Arizona CRNA salaries tend to be below the national average and range from $100,000 - $130,000.
+Arizona CRNA salaries tend to be well below the national average with an annual mean wage of $173,460.

-An average annual nurse anesthetist salary in the US is $163,467 (according to a 2008 study)
+An average annual nurse anesthetist salary in the US is $189,190 (according to the Bureau of Labor Statistics 2020 study).

 *If you have additional questions you would like answered about Midwestern University Glendale’s Nurse Anesthetist Program, please contact the school directly.